 The Boston City Council is set to consider a proposal banning single-use plastic bags and instituting a 5-cent fee.

-During Wednesday’s meeting of the 13-member body, a vote on the proposal is expected to occur.
+During Wednesday’s meeting of the 13-member body, a vote on the proposal will occur.
 City Council President Michelle Wu backs the proposal.

-The proposed ordinance, which would affect pharmacies, restaurants and convenience stores across the city, aims to reduce street litter and says plastic bags “contribute to a significant burden on the City’s solid waste disposal and single-stream recycling systems.”
+The proposed ordinance would affect pharmacies, restaurants and convenience stores across the city.
+It aims to reduce street litter and says plastic bags “contribute to a significant burden on the City’s solid waste disposal and single-stream recycling systems.”

 - The retail store providing the check-out bag can charge 5 cents for the bag, and the store will keep the money it collects.

 - Any retail establishment providing a check-out bag – a carry-out bag with handles — to customers must ensure the bag is a reusable bag or a compostable plastic bag, or a recyclable paper bag.